-12.1.2 If you conduct yourself in a manner described in Paragraph 12.1.1 above, you will reimburse us for all claims, losses, fines, penalties or expenses, including, but not limited to, all costs arising from the diversion of the aircraft for the purpose of offloading you and all losses suffered or incurred by us, our Agents, employees, independent contractors, passengers and any third party in respect of death, injury, loss, damage or delay to other persons or to property, arising from your misconduct.
+- 12.1.2 If you conduct yourself in a manner described in Paragraph 12.1.1 above, you will reimburse us for all claims, losses, fines, penalties or expenses, including, but not limited to, all costs arising from the diversion of the aircraft for the purpose of offloading you and all losses suffered or incurred by us, our Agents, employees, independent contractors, passengers and any third party in respect of death, injury, loss, damage or delay to other persons or to property, arising from your misconduct.

-12.2 ELECTRONIC DEVICES
+- 12.2 ELECTRONIC DEVICES

 12.2.1 For safety reasons, we may forbid or limit operation aboard the aircraft of electronic equipment, including, but not limited to, cellular telephones, laptop computers, portable recorders, portable radios, compact disk players, electronic games or transmitting devices, including radio controlled toys and walkie-talkies.
 Operation of hearing aids and heart pacemakers is permitted.

-12.2.2 If you fail to comply with 12.2.1, we reserve the right to retain such electronic devices until the termination of your flight or until such time is required under local law.
+- 12.2.2 If you fail to comply with 12.2.1, we reserve the right to retain such electronic devices until the termination of your flight or until such time is required under local law.

-13.1 If we make arrangements for you with any third party to provide any services other than carriage by air, or if we issue a ticket or voucher relating to transportation or services (other than carriage by air) provided by a third party such as hotel reservations or car rental, in doing so we act only as your agent.
+- 13.1 If we make arrangements for you with any third party to provide any services other than carriage by air, or if we issue a ticket or voucher relating to transportation or services (other than carriage by air) provided by a third party such as hotel reservations or car rental, in doing so we act only as your agent.
 The terms and conditions of the third party service provider will apply.
 We are not liable to the third party for the cost of the services provided and you agree to reimburse us in respect of such costs.

 - 13.2 If we are also providing surface transportation to you, other conditions may apply to such surface transportation.
 Such conditions are available from us upon request.

 - 14.1.1 You are responsible for obtaining all required travel documents and visas and for complying with all laws, regulations, orders, demands and travel requirements of countries to be flown from, into or through which you transit.

-14.1.2 We shall not be liable for the consequences to any Passenger resulting from his or her failure to obtain such documents or visas or to comply with such laws, regulations, orders, demands, requirements, rules or instructions.
+- 14.1.2 We shall not be liable for the consequences to any Passenger resulting from his or her failure to obtain such documents or visas or to comply with such laws, regulations, orders, demands, requirements, rules or instructions.

 - 14.2 TRAVEL DOCUMENTS

-Prior to travel, you must present all exit, entry, health and other documents required by law, regulation, order, demand or other requirement of the countries concerned, and permit us to take and retain copies thereof.
+Prior to travel, you must present all exit, entry, health and other documents required by law, regulation, order, demand or other requirements of the countries concerned, and permit us to take and retain copies thereof.
 We reserve the right to refuse carriage if you have not complied with these requirements, or your travel documents do not appear to be in order.

 - 14.3 REFUSAL OF ENTRY

 If you are denied entry into any country, you will be responsible to pay any fine or charge assessed against us by the Government concerned and for the cost of transporting you from that country.
 The fare collected for carriage to the point of refusal or denied entry will not be refunded by us.

 - 14.4 PASSENGER RESPONSIBLE FOR FINES, DETENTION COST, ETC.

 If we are required to pay any fine or penalty or to incur any expenditure by reason of your failure to comply with laws, regulations, orders, demands or other travel requirements of the countries concerned or to produce the required documents, you shall reimburse us on demand, any amount so paid or expenditure so incurred.
 We may in our discretion apply towards such payment or expenditure the value of any unused carriage on your ticket, or any of your funds in our possession.

 - 14.5 CUSTOMS INSPECTION